 How to draw a penguin with a pencil step-by-step drawing tutorial

-In this lesson you will learn how to draw an emperor penguin with a pencil step by step.
-Penguins are birds, only they cannot fly, they live in coastal waters from the Galapagos Islands to Antarctica.
+In this lesson, you will learn step-by-step how to draw an emperor penguin with a pencil.
+Penguins are birds, only they cannot fly.
+They live in coastal waters from the Galapagos Islands to Antarctica.
 The emperor penguin is the largest of all penguin species.
 Males can be distinguished from females by size, as males are taller and heavier (130 cm and 40 kg), and females are 115 cm tall and weigh 30 kg.
 Emperor penguins, like all penguins, eat fish and crustaceans.
 They hunt in packs, moving at an average speed of 4 km/h in water.
-Penguins live in large groups on ice floes near the water, if they are very cold, then they are pressed to each other and it becomes very warm inside, even if the ambient temperature is minus, for example -20.
-Their eyesight is very well adapted to see in the water.
+Penguins live in large groups on ice floes near the water.
+If they are freezing, they are pressed to each other, and it becomes very warm inside, even if the ambient temperature is minus, for example, -20 C. Their eyesight is very well adapted to see in the water.

 Step 1.
 Outline the head and the body of the penguin with basic shapes.

 Step 2.
-Draw the penguin legs, neck, outline the penguins eye and beak.
+Draw the penguin's legs and neck.
+Outline the penguin's eye and beak.

-Now, outline the legs of the penguin, add lines to outline its neck and beak.
-Then draw an oval to position its eye.
+Now, outline the legs of the penguin and add lines to outline its neck and beak.
+Then, draw an oval to position its eye.

-Draw additional lines as shown in the picture below to denote the transition between the black and white parts on the body of the penguin.
+Draw additional lines as shown below to denote the transition between the black and white parts on the body of the penguin.

 Step 5.
 Start hatching the black parts of the penguin's body.

 Hatch over the dark areas.
-Also show the shade below it beak.
+Also, show the shade below its beak.

 Step 6.
 Continue hatching the body of the penguin to show the darker parts.